CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Wyvern Tor

 Wyvern Tor, a prominent landmark in the rugged hills northeast of the Sword Mountains, is visible from up to twenty miles away.
-Travelers along the Triboar Trail near Conyberry catch glimpses of Wyvern Tor to the south.
+Travelers along the Trident Trail near Conyberry catch glimpses of Wyvern Tor to the south.
 In the past, Wyvern Tor was home to a formidable nest of wyverns, but years ago, a brave group of adventurers eradicated the creatures.
 While the wyverns have never returned, other creatures occasionally take up residence here.
 The current occupants of Wyvern Tor include a band of orcs and their ogre ally.

 The orcs are scouts from the Many Arrows tribe and are often found prowling the more civilized regions of the North.
 They engage in spying on human settlements, ambushing travelers, and looting when opportunities present themselves.
-Stories of new settlers near Phandalin and increased activity along the old Triboar Trail drew this group to the area.
+Stories of new settlers near Tuntin and increased activity along the old Trident Trail drew this group to the area.
 Their leader is Brughor Axe-Biter, a savage brute more inclined toward murder and looting than scouting.

 ### Orc Camp